GerbenHoek/Graph/README.md

-Load "Diagnosis" with ghci
+Load "Diagnose" with ghci
-You can do "run" or "runMax"
+You can do "run" or "runMax Int"
-See the Diagnosis code comments for a discription
+See the Diagnose code comments for a discription